Adiolph/Adiolph.github.io/README.md

-# Welcome to Hu Fan's homepage in GitHub
+# Welcome to Fan's Arcane Tome

-I build this homepage in July 2019 when exploring GitHub.
+## How to use overwhelmingly high energy particles to defeat a demon.

-This is just a test.
-Maybe I will update it later.
+The rest of this page has been dilacerated.